Andrea Abreu: Career

 Her debut novel, Panza de burro, (literally Donkey Belly, a Canarian localism for the dense clouds that typically form in the north of the islands) is written in a plain and straightforward language that, with Canary Islands vocabulary and phonetics, naturally describes the rural and real life on the island.
 It narrates the friendship between two girls as they transition from childhood to adolescence, with the presence and narrative influence of Teide, although it is not explicitly mentioned in the novel.
 Abreu uses this context to depict the "description of misery," that of Spain in the early 2000s.
 "It's something substantial in my life and in the book.
 It's like a kind of announcement of life's inevitability.
 When you live near one, you don't constantly think it's going to explode, but you do get the idea that it could.
 It's the constant presence of death, beautiful and terrible at the same time, which carries a lot of weight within the book.
 Something bad is about to happen," she says.

 The novel Panza de burro was edited by writer Sabina Urraca, who also wrote the book's foreword.
 The book has been published in thirty countries and translated into English, Italian, German, and French.
 Furthermore, over 20,000 copies of the novel have been sold, it is in its seventeenth edition, and the rights have been sold for a film adaptation.
-In February 2022, she announced on social media that she would release an edition of Panza de burro for the United Kingdom titled Dogs of Summer, translated by Julia Sanches.
+In 2022, the English translation titled Dogs of Summer was published, translated by Julia Sanches.